Things to do in Taipei, Taiwan: Cycling along the river

 Taipei County cycling information (in Chinese)

 Youbike is a separate bicycle rental network operated by the Taipei city government.
 It has no connection to the cycle rental system described on this page.
-You can rent these cute orange bikes from several automated stations in a 1km square area around Taipei 101 and Taipei City Hall.
-Cost is about NT$40 per hour, and the maximum rental period allowed is 24 hours.
-Registration is required, for which non-resident foreigners need a credit card to authorize the NT$3000 deposit.
-Currently, Youbike is fun to try, but because all the rental stations are close together in one small part of Taipei, most visitors do not find it a particularly cost-effective or practical way of getting around the city.
+You can use an EasyCard (Metro card) to rent these cute orange bikes from automated stations.
+Cost starts at about NT$10 per half hour (rides of less than 30 minutes are $NT5), and the maximum rental period allowed is 24 hours.
 In Southern Taiwan, Kaohsiung city has a similar service.

 Long distance bike rental